 “Preparing" the Equity Market for Adverse Corporate Events: A Theoretical Analysis of Firms Cutting Dividends

-2012, forthcoming Journal of Financial and Quantitative Analysis
+2012, Journal of Financial and Quantitative Analysis

 Thomas Chemmanur, Xuan Tian